Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Overview and Categorization of Existing Approximation Methods

 The energy functional as given in eqn.(3) computed with this trial-state leads to the following set of equations after minimization with respect to the coefficients $c_{n}$ (see, eqn.(6)) :

+where, $H_{nm}\equiv< u_{n} | H | u_{m}>$.
 Condition for existence of non-trivial solutions of the above set of equation, is given by the vanishing of the secular determinant :

 For practical purpose, the determinant has to be truncated at some finite order `$k$'.
+The solution of eqn.(8) then provides, in general, $k$-roots for the energy $E$, {\it which} then correspond to the approximate energies of the first `$~k~$' excited - states.

-The solution of eqn.(8) then provides, in general, $k$-roots for the energy $E$, {\it which} then correspond to the approximate energies of the first `$k-excited~ states$'.
-It is obvious that the above method becomes efficient in practice when the truncation-error (due to the chosen finite value of $k$) becomes small and further that the spectrum {\it stabilizes} (with increasing value of $k$).
-Clearly, therefore, {\it intelligent} choice of the basis-states, $|~u_{n}>$ becomes crucial in this approach.\\
+For practical applications, it is necessary to truncate the determinant at a finite order $k$'.
+The solution of eqn.(8) typically yields $k$ roots for the energy $E$, which correspond to the approximate energies of the first $~k~$' excited states.
+It is apparent that this method becomes practically efficient when the truncation error, arising from the selected finite value of $k$, is minimized, and the spectrum stabilizes as $k$ increases.
+Consequently, the judicious selection of the basis states, $|~u_{n}>$, is essential in this approach.